lybxlpsv/DIVA-Loader/README.md

 ## Developer FAQ

+To enable logs and dumps create a folder called "logs" in the root folder, each dump size is 200MB so watch your disk space.

 This is a stripdown of [**ThirteenAG's** Ultimate ASI Loader v4.47](https://github.com/ThirteenAG/Ultimate-ASI-Loader/) for **"dnsapi.dll"** usage only.

 Solution for **Visual Studio 2019**.\